IAGO1215/Musicbee-Rules-Notebook/Search & Replace - Basic.md

 Example: Cantiga '384' → Cantiga 384

-Note: For moving the content inside to another tag in music, check advanced page.
+Note: For moving the content inside to another tag in musicbee, check advanced page.

 ## 4-